tatem logo

 Copywriting Principles

 These principles help us uphold Tatem’s voice and tone, and align our copy across various channels.
-This ultimately leads to better, more cohesive experiences for people who interact with our brand.
-Our copy principles are as follows:
+This ultimately leads to better, more cohesive experiences for those who interact with our brand.
+Our copywriting principles are as follows:

 • Be clear, leaving no doubt in the reader’s mind about what’s been said